amgadmadkour/notes/docs/python/python.md

 # Python

-The following notes are meant as a code-centric quick-start guide to python.
+The following notes are a set of primers into using python.
 It covers the following topics:

 1. **Language**: Primer for a set of topics that cover the python programming language.
-2. **Visualizations**: Primer for some python visualization libraries.
-3. **Libraries**: Primer of important libraries that are mainly used in data science.
+2. **Libraries**: Primer of important libraries that are mainly used in data science.